-From April 6th 2017 you’ll be able to have a Lifetime ISA if you’re aged between 18 and 40.
+From April 6th 2017 you can have a Lifetime ISA if you’re aged between 18 and 40.
 You’ll be able to pay in £4,000 a year.
 How will it work and should you have one?

 The Lifetime ISA is similar to an ordinary ISA, but there are some extra rules and regulations.

-- You’ll be able to take out a Lifetime ISA if you’re aged between 18 and 40.
+- You can take out a Lifetime ISA if you’re aged between 18 and 40.
 You’ll be able to pay into a Lifetime ISA until you’re aged 50.

 - You can pay in up to £4,000 a year and get a government bonus.
 There’s no maximum monthly amount that you can pay in – although ISA providers may set their own limits.